-Italy and current holders Germany have each won the World Cup four times (though Germany won it three times as West Germany), while Argentina and Uruguay have both won it twice.
+Italy and Germany have each won the World Cup four times (though Germany won it three times as West Germany), while Argentina, Uruguay and current holders France have all won it twice.

-England, France and Spain have all won the World Cup on one occasion.
+England and Spain have won the World Cup on one occasion.